-Recently my friend called me to ask, rather grimly, what would probably happen if she just killed her husband.
-Perplexed by her prodigious decision, I asked her to calm down first while a series of possibilities ran across my mind.
-I assumed infidelity as a possibility for her outburst, but the appalling reason, why she almost killed her husband, turned out to be his ‘laziness’.
+Recently my friend called me very seriously to ask what would happen if she just killed her husband.
+Perplexed by her shocking question, I asked her to calm down first while a series of scenarios ran through my mind.
+I assumed infidelity as a possibility for her outburst but the reason for her dissatisfaction with her husband turned out to be his ‘laziness’.
+She confessed to being frustrated of having a lazy husband.
 Her husband is, simply put, lazy.

 Laziness is a luxury that most husbands enjoy, especially in India.
 Indian men spend a mere 19 minutes a day on housework, even when both spouses are working, says a report.

 Gender inequality in terms of household chores in India is related to the patriarchal upbringing of men, even in modern times.
 Surprisingly, even educated mothers tend to ignore the lackadaisical approach their boys have towards life.

 You often hear relatives saying “get the boy married and his wife will bring him on the right track”.
 Ultimately, the wife becomes the rehab centre for her husband’s lazy, selfish, unmotivated, idle life.

 What Are The Signs Of A Lazy Husband?

 We all have our off days when we feel like doing nothing at all.
 This doesn’t make your husband a lazy person; it just means that your husband is feeling lazy on that particular day and probably needs a break.

 However, prolonged unwillingness to work and lying idle for days together could indicate that he is inherently a lazy person.
 There is a thin line between being laidback and being lazy.